-The convenience of streaming and on-demand content might have diminished the lure of physical formats, but we’re glad 4K Blu-ray players like the Panasonic DP-UB9000 still exist.
+The convenience of streaming and on-demand content might have diminished the lure of physical formats, but we’re glad premium 4K Blu-ray players like the Panasonic DP-UB9000 still exist.

 Build and design

 The build quality of the DP-UB9000 can best be described as bomb-proof.
 It feels as if no expense has been spared on the design, whether it’s the chunky aluminium body or the components found inside.

 The DP-UB9000 makes Panasonic’s previous flagship player, the DMP-UB900 (£600), and the Cambridge Audio CXUHD (£700), look and feel a little budget in comparison.

 It uses a rigid two-layer chassis which helps promote low noise and low vibration.
 The disc drive is mounted centrally, and uses a thick steel plate to further reduce vibration and noise during play.

 Where the UB900 had one power supply which fed both its digital and audio sections, the UB9000’s audio circuit gets its own dedicated power supply to help maximise sound quality.
 There’s even a special circuit board for the player’s analogue output.